FuSeFL: Fully Secure and Scalable Federated Learning: Fully Secure Federated Learning (FuSeFL)

 \section{Fully Secure Federated Learning (FuSeFL)}

-In this section, we present FuSeFL, a federated learning framework that holistically protects both data and model confidentiality while enabling scalable training in cross-silo environments.
+In this section, we present FuSeFL, an FL framework that holistically protects both data and model confidentiality while enabling scalable training.
 FuSeFL addresses key limitations of prior work, including privacy vulnerabilities and centralized bottlenecks.
-In many existing systems, the server performs per-client training or coordination, limiting parallelism and creating a performance bottleneck.
-This becomes especially restrictive in cross-silo settings, where clients are powerful and data-rich.
-FuSeFL overcomes this by decentralizing training across client groups and assigning the server only a lightweight aggregation role, enabling secure and efficient scalability.
+In existing systems, the server performs per-client training or coordination, limiting parallelism and creating a performance bottleneck.
+This becomes especially restrictive in settings where clients are data-rich.
+FuSeFL overcomes this by decentralizing training across client groups and assigning the server only lightweight computations for aggregation and group pairing, enabling secure and efficient scalability.